Support for Mortgage Interest

 - Pension credits.

 Universal Credit (UC) will include extra payments to meet mortgage interest costs if you are not working and you live in a UC area.
+This support will also be paid as a loan from 6 April 2018.

 - Pay the remainder of your mortgage payments each month to make sure that you do not go into arrears.